FruitbatM/trail-run-adventures/TESTING.md

 **Steps:**
 1. Open internet browser of choice.
 2. Navigate to [TRΛIL RUN ΛDVENTURES](https://trail-run-adventures.herokuapp.com/).
-3. Login as admin user (superuser)
+3. Login as admin user (superuser).
 4. Click on the 'Blog' tab.
 5. Click on 'Delete' link located at the bottom of a blog post.
 6. Modal notification window appears notifying that you are about to delete a blog post and does the user wish to proceed.